 “My dad fell and injured himself badly.
 He wants to go home, and I realize that, but he really can’t live alone.
 And I can’t be there all day.
 I have no idea what to do.”

 This call for help and support is common.
 As your parent’s child, you’re worried and scared while also feeling overwhelmed and maybe even guilty.
-It’s difficult to be a caregiver and even more difficult to make caregiving decisions in a crisis situation.
+It’s challenging to be a caregiver and even more difficult to make caregiving decisions in a crisis.

 How to Find Care for Your Parent

 These are the six steps that we advise most children to take when aligning care for their parent.

 - Assess functional need.
 Ask a professional to help you assess your parent's needs, whether that is nursing home care or rehabilitative care.
 Your doctor or a healthcare professional at a care facility, such as Maine Veterans’ Homes, can provide recommendations.

 - Complete a to-do list.
 Getting organized will help you feel less stressed and overwhelmed.
 Get the necessary paperwork in order and work your way down the list.
 Again, do not be afraid to ask professionals for assistance.
 Part of their job is helping your parent and the family through the transition.

 - Check into financing.
 You will need to know what benefits and financial resources your parent has so the best decision can be made based on need, comfort, and affordability.
 If your parent is a Veteran, he may be eligible for Veteran benefits for long-term care and other healthcare assistance.

 - Evaluate facility capabilities.
 Create a list of care facilities that meet the needs and affordability of your parent.
 Begin an initial search online and through social media to get a feel for the environment, expertise, and nursing care services offered.